- How Sleep Works

 Our Editor’s Pick is the Big Kid’s Bed – or BKB – from Nest Bedding, an all-foam mattress that offers a balance of comfortable cushioning and long-lasting support for kids and young adults.
 The BKB is ‘Soft,’ or a 3 on the 1-10 firmness scale, making it a good option for kids that prefer minimal firmness.
 It is constructed with a 2″ comfort layer of Energex polyfoam, which conforms without sinking for a comfy, protected feeling; and a supportive 5″ base layer of high-density polyfoam.

-The BKB qualifies for free shipping anywhere in the contiguous U.S. Nest Bedding also offers an unlimited sleep trial known as the ‘Lifetime Comfort Guarantee,’ with full refunds issued for returns within 100 nights.
+The BKB qualifies for free shipping anywhere in the contiguous U.S. Nest Bedding also offers a lengthy sleep trial, with full refunds issued for returns within 100 nights.
 The BKB is backed by a lifetime warranty to protect against defects down the road.

 Innersprings are known for their high levels of support, but many mattresses in this category have some notable shortcomings – particularly poor durability and minimal conforming ability.
 The Saatva, on the other hand, is a high durable mattress built with memory foam, polyfoam, and pocketed minicoil comfort layers that conform very well.
 These two factors make the Saatva a good innerspring pick for parents with children who are undergoing growth spurts.